bddsecurity/ios-bdd-mobile-security-tests/README.md

 The tests use the power of [calabash.io](https://calabash.io) to automate the UI, [Cucumber](https://cucumber.io/) and Gherkin for its simple language.

-In order to use the tests please install the [calabash sandbox](https://github.com/calabash/install)
+In order to use the tests you need to install the calabash sandbox, following this [guide](https://github.com/calabash/install).

+## v0.1